bouvet/map/spa/Readme.md

 The application utlises a map for the user to explore locations with exercise equiptment in Stavanger.

 ## Installation
+!NB: Be sure to perform the following actions in the `.SPA/` directory, to prevent installing node modules in the parent directory.

 Use the package manager [npm](https://www.npmjs.com/) to install required packages.